Eising/netbox-context-edit/README.md

 This script allows you to manage your netbox device's context directly in your file system.

-Instead of using the netbox UI to clumsily manage JSON in an HTML textfile, this script will pull the local-context data for each of your nodes, convert it to YAML and store it in a directory of your choosing.
+Instead of using the netbox UI to clumsily manage JSON in an HTML textbox, this script will pull the local-context data for each of your nodes, convert it to YAML and store it in a directory of your choosing.